Dr

 Academic biography

-Áine completed her Marie Skłodowska-Curie PhD fellowship in Psychotraumatology at the University of Southern Denmark in 2020.
+Áine completed her Marie Skłodowska-Curie PhD on the relationship between intimate partner violence and trauma in Northern Ireland in 2020.
 She also holds a BA in Psychology from Trinity College Dublin, and an MA in Human Rights and Democratisation from the European Inter-University Centre for Human Rights and Democratisation in Venice, Italy.